RefurbishedCommodore/Peripherals/Disk Drives/Commodore Clone/Excelerator Plus/Ser. No. OC76006299/README.md

 Initial testing of the Excelerator floppy drive is performed about midway through the disassembly and after some initial cleaning of the PCB and the R/W head.
 This is done to assess the condition of the floppy drive and use this information as input for the refurbishment process.

+The result of the initial testing is set to **INCONCLUSIVE** for the following reason:

+- When the floppy drive is powered on, the motor does not always spin up.
+It seems like this happens when the floppy drive is "cold" (not started for a while).
+The combined power/activity LED does seem to work fine every time.

-Below is a table showing the results of this initial testing.
+Below is a table showing the results of this initial testing - when the motor spin up.
+When the motor is not starting, none of the tests pass.

 <div align="center">